A Eudoxian study of discriminant curves associated to normal surface singularities: Expressing tropical functions of divisors using intersection numbers

 \begin{definition} Consider $\eta \in \C\{u, v\}\setminus \{0\}$.
 The {\bf tropical function $\trop^{\eta}: \sigma \to \R_{\geq 0}$ of the series $\eta$} is defined by $\boxed{\trop^{\eta}}(w) := w(\eta)$. \end{definition}

-The local tropicalisation $\trop(\eta)$ of Definition \ref{def:loctrop} is the non-differentiability set of the restriction of the tropical function $\trop^{\eta}$ to $\sigma$ (this is a consequence of \cite[Proposition 1.4.8]{GBGPPP 20}; see \cite[Corollary A.19]{O 88} for a global analog in arbitrary finite dimension).
+The local tropicalization $\trop(\eta)$ of Definition \ref{def:loctrop} is the non-differentiability set of the restriction of the tropical function $\trop^{\eta}$ to $\sigma$ (this is a consequence of \cite[Proposition 1.4.8]{GBGPPP 20}; see \cite[Corollary A.19]{O 88} for a global analog in arbitrary finite dimension).

 One has the following invariance properties of Newton polygons, local tropicalizations, tropical functions, initial Newton polynomials and restrictions of series to compact faces of their Newton polygons: